-HOUSTON – What if nearly every movie you’ve seen portraying continental Africans is a gross misrepresentation of African’s truth?
+HOUSTON – What if nearly every movie you’ve seen portraying continental Africans is a gross misrepresentation of the truth?
 While we’re all too familiar with Hollywood’s negative western propaganda and stereotypes depicting Africa as war torn and underdeveloped, Africans as ill and diseased, men as brutish war lords, or children as famished and women as unprotected and unprovided for in desperate need of a supposed “white savior” figure.
 From classics like African Queen to blockbusters such as Blood Diamonds, Captain Phillips and Black Hawk Down, myths must be busted as they do not accurately explore a comprehensive narrative from our African perspective.
-Neither is it true that oppression and strife predominate the themes of African people’s glory and story.
+Neither is it true that oppression and strife predominate the theme of African people’s history, glory and story.

 The West African Film Festival (or WAFF) promises to correct our narrative offering a wide selection of West African filmmaker’s short and feature length films for screening, which more appropriately depicts the depth of our people’s humanity, greatness of our ethnic diversity and beauty that unifies our cultural collective and distinguishes African people.

 West Africa is the birthplace and heartbeat of a burgeoning film industry known as “Nollywood” and booms in Nigeria.
 The WAFF illuminates audience’s knowledge of film history in Africa which spans more than 50 years.
 The foundation was built upon the filmmaker pioneer, the “Father of African cinema,” Ousmane Sembene of Dakar, Senegal.